Cristianetaniguti/Reads2Map/README.md

 ## Reads2Map workflows

 Reads2Map presents WDL workflows to build linkage maps for diploid outcrossing species from sequencing reads.
-It compares performances of SNP calling, genotype calling and genetic map builders software.
-By now, they consider: GATK, freebayes, updog, polyRAD, superMASSA, OneMap and GUSMap.
+It compares performances of SNP calling, genotype calling, and genetic map builders software.
+By now, [GATK](https://github.com/broadinstitute/gatk), [Freebayes](https://github.com/ekg/freebayes), [updog](https://github.com/dcgerard/updog), [polyRAD](https://github.com/lvclark/polyRAD), [superMASSA](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0030906), [OneMap](https://github.com/augusto-garcia/onemap), and [GUSMap](https://github.com/tpbilton/GUSMap) are included.

-The main workflows are the `SimulatedReads.wdl`, the `EmpiricalSNPCalling.wdl` and the `EmpiricalMaps.wdl`.
-The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome or WGS data and performs the SNP and genotype calling and genetic map building with selected software. `EmpiricalSNPCalling.wdl` performs the snp calling  and `EmpiricalMaps.wdl` performs the genotype calling and map building in empirical reads.
+The main workflows are the `SimulatedReads.wdl`, the `EmpiricalSNPCalling.wdl`, and the `EmpiricalMaps.wdl`.
+The `SimulatedReads.wdl` simulates Illumina reads for RADseq, exome, or WGS data and performs the SNP and genotype calling and genetic map building. `EmpiricalSNPCalling.wdl` performs the SNP calling and `EmpiricalMaps.wdl` performs the genotype calling and map building in empirical reads.

 ## Quickstart

+### Requisites

-The only software that you will need to download and install to run these workflows are [Docker](https://docs.docker.com/install/) or [Singularity](https://sylabs.io/guides/2.6/user-guide/index.html), [Java](https://www.java.com/en/) and  [Cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/).
+The only software that you will need to download and install to run these workflows are [Java](https://www.java.com/en/),  [Cromwell](https://cromwell.readthedocs.io/en/stable/tutorials/FiveMinuteIntro/), and [Docker](https://docs.docker.com/install/) or [Singularity](https://sylabs.io/guides/2.6/user-guide/index.html).

 ### Building maps from empirical reads